koitaku2323/Search-Engine-for-Pop-Music-Lyrics/README.md

 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your feedback and contributions are highly appreciated.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to modify the README to fit your project's specifics and provide additional details.